-Adding a Fireplace to your Renovation: Gas and Wood-burning Go Head to Head
+Adding a Fireplace to your Renovation: Gas and Wood-burning Go Head-to-Head

-Winner on cost?
-Go with gas.
+Winner on cost: Go with a gas fireplace.

 Fireplaces as a heat source